|

 total of 24 frequencies can be programmed.
 A

 "Bank" contains three (3) frequencies.
-Extra Question;
+Extra Questions;

 Can I key the board for CW?
+Q.

 |